gnubodhi/Dans-Soil-Alchemy/README.md

 - Add dog poo with some **finished compost** to attract worms
 - Spray with **bokashi liquid** to aid fermentation and reduce odour/pathogens
 - Cover lightly with **soil or mulch**
-- Optionally add **ash and charcoal** on top to further reduce odour and absorb ammonia
+- Optionally add **charcoal and a small amount of ash** on top to further reduce odour and absorb ammonia

 This creates a **closed-loop system** for safely breaking down pet waste over time.